 We take school security very seriously and are constantly reviewing our organisation and procedures.
 Most of our doors have locks that only open from the inside or are security coded.
 All external doors are closed at 8.50 a.m. and anyone arriving at school after that time, i.e. between the hours of 8.55 a.m. and 2.55 p.m., should only enter the school premises via the main entrance near the school office.
 They should report to the school secretary and sign the late book or visitors book as appropriate.

 All visitors will be asked to sign in and be given a numbered badge to wear to indicate that they have official authorisation to be on the school premises.
 In this way we are able to keep a record of who is in school at any point in time.
 Anyone on the school premises without authorisation will be approached by staff and may be asked to leave.

-The Council provides insurance cover to protect children should they suffer injury, damage or loss through negligent acts by staff or others engaged on Council business.
+The Trust provides insurance cover to protect children should they suffer injury, damage or loss through negligent acts by staff or others engaged on Council business.

-The Council does not provide any personal accident insurance (i.e. where no one is negligent or to blame) or cover for personal effects.
+The Trust does not provide any personal accident insurance (i.e. where no one is negligent or to blame) or cover for personal effects.

-For local outings we have, like the Council, decided not to provide any personal accident insurance either.
+For local outings we have decided not to provide any personal accident insurance either.
 For longer outings we take out personal accident cover and any other insurance.
 The premiums will be included in the overall costs of the trip.
 If we do not think special insurance is necessary we will make this clear to you so that you can make your own arrangements if you wish.